codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/pipeline-settings.md

 max-width="60%"
 %}

-> The selected threshold applies to all pipelines in the account, unless [overridden for a specific pipeline]({{site.baseurl}}/docs/pipelines/pipelines/#memory-usage-warning-for-pipeline-builds).
+The selected threshold applies to all pipelines in the account.
+Users can always override it for individual pipelines.
+See [Runtime settings]({{site.baseurl}}/docs/pipelines/pipelines/#runtime).

 ## Advanced pipeline options